Friday, December 06, 2013

 Kevin Burke - Human Springs Team Coach

-Kevin Burke is a legendary MDC Diver and Coach who finally returned to the fold in Winter 2012.
+Kevin Burke was a decorated MDC National Team Diver and Coach who returned to the staff in the Winter of 2012.
 His wealth of experience as a nationally recognized diver and exceptional coach are a giant benefit to MDC divers and staff.
 Kevin is currently coaching the Human Springs Team at KSAC.

 Contact Coach Kevin at email@example.com